prometheus/prometheus/docs/configuration/configuration.md

 # The port to use for discovery and metric scraping.
 [ port: <int> | default = 9163 ]

-# The interval which should should be used for refreshing target containers.
+# The interval which should be used for refreshing target containers.
 [ refresh_interval: <duration> | default = 60s ]

 # The Triton discovery API version.